lfvergara/viajesetnicos/wp-content/plugins/cookie-notice/readme.txt

 == Description ==

-Cookie Notice provides a simple, customizable website banner that can be used to help your website comply with certain cookie consent requirements under the EU GDPR cookie law and CCPA regulations.
+<strong>Cookie Notice</strong> provides a simple, customizable website banner that can be used to help your website comply with certain cookie consent requirements under the EU GDPR cookie law and CCPA regulations and includes <strong>seamless integration</strong> with Cookie Compliance to help your site comply with the latest updates to existing consent laws.

-Cookie Compliance enhances the functionality of Cookie Notice by providing automated compliance features and better design controls in a state-of-the-art web application.

-> Cookie Compliance was developed to help small, and medium-sized websites <strong>take the guesswork out of compliance</strong>.
-We have always taken pride in delivering value to our Cookie Notice users.
-Through our upgraded Cookie Compliance web application, we can continue to deliver value by helping web admins respect the privacy of their website visitors without affecting their ability to do business.<br>
-> Bartosz Arendt - original developer of Cookie Notice + VP of Product & Technology @hu-manity.co
+<strong>Cookie Compliance</strong> is a fully featured Consent Management Platform (CMP) that provides automated compliance features and enhanced design controls in a state-of-the-art web application.
+Cookie Compliance enables websites to <strong>take a proactive approach to data protection and consent laws</strong>.
+It is the first solution to offer Intentional Consent, a new consent framework that incorporates the latest guidelines from over 100+ countries, and emerging standards from leading international organizations like the IEEE and European Center for Digital Rights (noyb.eu).
+Cookie Compliance provides a beautiful, multi-level experience and includes new choices and controls for site visitors to better understand and engage in data privacy decisions.

+> Our Cookie Compliance web application introduces a more ethical, proactive way to capture and manage consent.
+This early version of the emerging Intentional Consent framework is a result of Hu-manity.co’s ongoing work with top Fortune 500 companies, governments, and standards organizations, who believe that the imbalanced relationship between consumers and corporations is unsustainable when it comes to data privacy and consent online.
+We are making it available for all website owners and operators who share this belief and support our mission to eliminate the dark patterns in online consent.<br>
+> Matt Sinderbrand - Chief Platform Officer, Hu-manity.co

+## Cookie Notice (plugin only)

+Cookie Notice provides a simple, customizable website banner to help your website comply with certain cookie consent requirements.

-= Cookie Notice Features: =
+= Banner features: =

 * Customizable notice message
 * Consent on click, scroll or close